 Because Zellweger Syndrome is an autosomal recessive condition, the disease was passed down to Sarah from both her parents who each carry a mutated copy of the gene.
 As carriers, Vanessa and Chandler do not have signs or symptoms of the condition themselves.
 However, any child they have has a 25% (1 in 4) risk to have the condition, a 50% (1 in 2) risk to be a carrier, and a 25% chance to not have the condition and not be a carrier.

 Like any person who has been through a life trauma, Vanessa tried to repair what had been broken.
 She tried to plan a new life, one that didn’t need kids.
 But no plan that she came up with could fill the void in her heart.
 “I felt in my heart that if I was ever going to be me again I needed kids,” says Vanessa.
 She started asking questions, doing research, and speaking with doctors.
-After talking with a local geneticist, she learned that she could be assured of children without the disease by doing in vitro fertilization with preimplantation genetic diagnosis, PGD, performed on each embryo.
+After talking with a local geneticist, she learned that she could be assured of children without the disease by doing in vitro fertilization with preimplantation genetic testing for monogenetic disease, PGT-M, performed on each embryo.

-By testing embryos using preimplantation genetic diagnosis, doctors can ensure that your children will be free from a heritable genetic illness.
+By testing embryos using preimplantation genetic testing, doctors can ensure that your children will be free from a heritable genetic illness.

 “There was hope that we could have the family we dreamt of,” says Vanessa.
 She did further research on IVF but instead felt terrified.
 What she thought would be simple and easy instead was a procedure that involved needles, medications, a whole team of doctors, and a lot of money that they didn’t have.
 “All of this made my head spin,” says Vanessa.”My daughter hadn’t even been gone a year and I was trying to find a way to have another baby.
 My grief kicked in and I instantly felt guilty.
 I quickly had to put this thought to the back of my mind.”

 But the knowledge that there was a way to have a baby without the disease kept resurfacing until she couldn’t ignore it any longer.
 She and Chandler discussed it and decided that they at least needed to find out more.
-They sought out Dr. John Storment at Fertility Answers in Baton Rouge who explained how the IVF procedure with preimplantation genetic diagnosis worked.
+They sought out Dr. John Storment at Fertility Answers in Baton Rouge who explained how the IVF procedure with PGT-M worked.

-However, when the couple discovered what the cost of IVF with preimplantation genetic diagnosis would be, Vanessa felt sick.
+However, when the couple discovered what the cost of IVF with PGT-M would be, Vanessa felt sick.
 “I didn’t say a word during the entire meeting with the financial advisor because I was too busy fighting back the tears and trying to swallow the lump that had formed in my throat,” she says.
 Once again they saw their dream of a family slipping away.

 The Gift of Hope, sponsored by Fertility Answers and Ovation Fertility, offers a free IVF grant to one couple each year.